pythonanywhere/help_pages/articles/DiskQuota.md

 .. type: text
 -->

+Your account on PythonAnywhere has a specific amount of storage space available for saving files -- Python scripts, images, data, or anything else you want.
+Free accounts get a disk quota of 512MiB; paid accounts get more, the exact amount depending on what kind of account you have.

-You can view your current disk quota and the amount used on the Files tab.
+You can view your current disk quota and the amount used on the dashboard and on the "Files" page.

-From time to time you'll find yourself looking at an error message in a console saying:
+## Running out of disk space

+If you run low on disk space, the text on the "Files" page showing how much you are using will turn red.

+If you run out completely, it will show that fact there, and also when your code tries to write to disk you will get an error message -- something like this:

     Disk quota exceeded

-And wonder why?
-Where did all my space go?

-(if you were running a script via Python, it might come in the form of an `OSError`)
+(If you were running a script via Python, it might come in the form of an `OSError`, but will include that message.)

 ## How to find what's using up all your space